vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 _______________________
 ## "SetReminder"

+Action: as a user, I will have the opportunity to set a reminder.
+I will then receive a notification when the time comes.

 #### 1. Definition

 `"SetReminder"` is an action specific to the Android and iOS clients for the WaveMining apps.